Ng Kok Song

 For many years, Ee Lin has developed programs accredited by the Institute of Banking & Finance and received top rankings as a faculty member for WMI and other educational institutes.
 In particular, she designs and provides Next Generation training at international private banks, as well as Wealth Planning training at the WMI/Singapore Management University’s Master of Science in Wealth Management program and at WMI’s basic and advanced trust and private banking certification programs for practitioners.

 Prior to joining WMI, Ee Lin’s career has included roles such as Co-Founder of RHT Family Office, Regional Head of Wealth Planning at Coutts, CEO of Clariden Trust Company (Singapore), and Chief of Staff and Asia Pacific Head of International Estate Planning at ABN AMRO Private Banking.

-Ee Lin holds a Bachelor’s degree in Economics from Stanford University (Magna Cum Laude), a Master’s degree in Business Administration in International Wealth Management from Carnegie Mellon University, Tepper School of Business (Magna Cum Laude), and a Doctor of Jurisprudence from Singapore Management University (Magna Cum Laude).
-She has been internationally featured in the CityWealth International Financial Centre PowerWomen Top 200 global list for the past 3 consecutive years, and has lived and worked in Hong Kong, Geneva, Jersey, Luxembourg and Singapore.
-She is a fully qualified Trust and Estate Practitioner (TEP).
+Ee Lin holds a Bachelor’s degree in Economics from Stanford University (Magna Cum Laude), a Master’s degree in Business Administration in International Wealth Management from Carnegie Mellon University, Tepper School of Business (Magna Cum Laude), and a Doctor in Jurisprudence from Singapore Management University (Magna Cum Laude).
+She has won various academic excellence awards and is an advocate and solicitor of the Supreme Court of Singapore.
+She has been internationally featured in the CityWealth International Financial Centre PowerWomen Top 200 global list for the past 3 consecutive years, and has lived and worked in Hong Kong, Geneva, Jersey, Luxembourg and Singapore